RaphaelKreft/RLisp/README.md

 1. `atom?` inspired by the operator in Root of Lisp.
 Returns true if argument is a Symbol, an Integer or the empty list, false otherwise.
 2. `list?` returns true if the argument is a list, false otherwise
-3. `nil?` returns true if the argument is nil, false otherwise
+3. `nil?` returns true if the argument is nil or the empty list, false otherwise
 4. `number?` returns true if the argument is an Integer, false otherwise

 **4. EQ?**: